ansys/pysherlock/doc/source/getting_started/installation.rst

       git clone https://github.com/pyansys/pysherlock.git

-   Alternatively, you can download the ZIP file from **Release** area of the `pysherlock <https://github.com/pyansys/pysherlock>`_ GitHub repository and unzip it before proceding with the installation.
+   Alternatively, you can download the ZIP file from the **Release** area of the `pysherlock <https://github.com/pyansys/pysherlock>`_ GitHub repository and unzip it before proceding with the installation.